 3. GIVE THE GIFT OF TIME

 With email, text messages from friends, and games in the palm of your hand, it’s easy to get distracted by your phone or laptop.
 This holiday season, power down your laptop and stow away your phone for uninterrupted quality time with family, friends, or neighbors.
 Chances are, your relatives and pals will understand and respect your financial decision to skip presents and will be thankful to have your presence instead.
 Together, you can take a long walk to marvel at the lights, work on a puzzle, go caroling, make a batch of sugar cookies, or watch a holiday movie.
-Time spent together is all your loved ones want, anyway.

 4. DON’T FORGET SHIPPING